IBM/cloud-pak-deployer/README.md

   --vault-secret-value,-vsv <value> Secret value to set ($VAULT_SECRET_VALUE)
 ```

 To run the container using a local configuration input directory and a data directory where temporary and state is kept, use the example below.
-Please note that the the `LOG_DATA_DIR` directory must exist and that the current user must be the owner of the directory.
+If you don't specify the `LOG_DATA_DIR` parameter, the deployer will automatically create a temporary directy.
+Please note that the temporary status directory will also hold the secrets if you have configured a flat file vault.
+If you lose the directory, you will not be able to make changes to the configuration and adjust the deployment.
+It is best to specify a permanent directory that you can interrogate.
+If you specify an existing directory the current user must be the owner of the directory.
 Failing to do so may cause the container to fail with insufficient permissions.

 ```
 IBM_CLOUD_API_KEY=your_api_key